 During the 1917/1918 Arab Revolt, the local people joined forces under the leadership of King Faisal.
 They fought along with T.E.
 Lawrence, also known as “Lawrence of Arabia“, to fight the occupying Turkish & German armies.
 In the famous book “The Seven Pillars of Wisdom” by Lawrence of Arabia, he makes many references to the mountains of Wadi Rum.
 When visiting, one can visit the home of Lawrence, although whether or not he actually resided there is debatable.

-(For 6 recommended books on Jordan, read my post here.)
+(For the Best Travel Books on Jordan, read my post here.)

 Petroglyphs etched into the cave walls depict humans and antelopes dating back to the Thamudic times in Khaz’ali Canyon.